Novel Relay Selection Algorithms for Machine-to-Machine Communications with Static RF Interface Usage: Introduction

-In M2M communications, machines can be equipped with different radio frequency (RF) interfaces, such as LTE, Bluetooth, WiFi, or multiple of them simultaneously.
-Using this feature can increase M2M communication capacity \cite{PORISiJK2016}.
-Due to the high density in M2M communications, simultaneous use of different RF interfaces to transmit data from a machine to other machines and from a machine to a base station can increase network cell transmission capacity.
+In M2M communications, machines can be equipped with different radio frequency (RF) interfaces, such as Long Term Evolution (LTE), Bluetooth, Wireless Fidelity (WiFi), or multiple of them simultaneously.
+Machines can use their RF interfaces to support the different Quality of Services (QoS) and different requirements of the users \cite{iMDHLaSh2015}.
+The simultaneous use of different RF interfaces to transmit data from a machine to other machines or base station can increase M2M communications average throghput in a very dense network \cite{PORISiJK2016, AMHCHuXu2017}.
+The authors are not aware of any relay selection algorithms for M2M communications which considered the possibility of machines using multiple RF interfaces simultaneously.

-In this paper, a centralized Optimal Relay Selection Algorithm (ORSA) is proposed.
-This algorithm uses two steps.
-The first step is a transformation that converts the relay selection problem to a k-cardinality assignment problem and the second step is another transformation that converts the k-cardinality assignment problem to a standard assignment problem.
-Then, the standard assignment problem is solved by the Hungarian algorithm.

-Although ORSA achieves optimal results, it can create a bottleneck in dense M2M communications.
-This bottleneck is either due to communication overhead between the central processor unit and other nodes or the processing load on the central unit.
-Furthermore, a distributed Matching based Relay Selection Algorithm (MRSA) is developed by using matching theory.
-In this algorithm, all nodes (machines and base station) only need local information.
-The result of this algorithm is an optimal stable solution.